pingcap/docs-dm/en/usage-scenario-shard-merge.md

     events: ["drop database"]
     action: Ignore

-block-allow-list:  # Use black-white-list if the DM's version <= v2.0.0-beta.2.
+block-allow-list:  # Use black-white-list if the DM's version is earlier than v2.0.0-beta.2.
   log-bak-ignored:
     ignore-tales:
     - db-name: "user"